Councilman Sal Anderton served on the council for the last time on Tuesday night, June 26, ending his first and only four-year term.

 With Anderton leaving the council, it will mark the first time in decades that the council does not have a lawyer in its ranks.

-Anderton lost his seat in the May election to Jerry Guarino.
+Anderton lost his seat in the to Jerry Guarino.

 Tuesday also was the end of Councilwoman Patrica Spango’s term as president.